Skip to content

 Returns:

-• A named dictionary containing mapping the prefixes given in the yaml file to another dictionary mapping the arguments
+• A named dictionary mapping the prefixes given in the yaml file to another dictionary mapping the arguments

 • to the specified values.